-- Floor is mopped and vacuumed
+- The floor is mopped and vacuumed

-- Bathrooms are cleaned, surfaces look clean
+- Bathrooms are cleaned, and surfaces look clean

-- Bedrooms clean, neat and tidy
+- Bedrooms are clean, neat, and tidy

 What I’m talking about here is the sort of cleaning that a cleaner might do.
 However, this is quite a superficial clean.
 It’s not a deep clean.